 What is an Ombudsman?

-An Ombudsman is someone to whom you can address a complaint about an organisation or body if you feel you have been dealt with unfairly or have suffered some financial or other loss you would like investigating.
+Someone to whom you can address a complaint about an organisation or body if you feel you have been dealt with unfairly or have suffered some financial or other loss you would like investigating.

 - Provide an independent, impartial and completely free service to consumers to help resolve disputes between HIES members and consumers who are interacting with them.

 - Are independent of members and consumers and will make a decision believed to be just and fair in the circumstances.